openfoodfacts/openfoodfacts-server/docker/README.md

 ## Docker Compose

-Just run `docker-compose up` in this directory to build backend image and start the process.
+Just run `docker-compose up` in this directory to run a pre-built image and start the process.
 This spins up an application container for the backend, an nginx container that acts as a reverse proxy for static files, and a MongoDB container for storage.
+You can also deploy OFF to Docker Swarm with `docker stack deploy -c docker-compose.yml`.

+Alternatively, run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up` for local development.
+This will build a new backend image from your local source files.
 Note that this binds the docker container to your local develpoment directory, so be sure to build JavaScript etc. by running `yarn install && yarn run build`, or you will experience missing assets.

 ### Accessing Product Opener